Flawless Physio Logo

 A congenital bunion is formed from birth and is a result of genetics.
 All other forms of bunions can be caused by altered foot mechanics, ill-fitting shoes where the toe box is too narrow, high heels and trauma such as a fracture to the big toe.

-Certain foot types, such as a flat foot, can contribute to bunion formation as well as poor control of pronation moments when running or walking.
+Certain foot types, such as flat feet, can contribute to bunion formation and poor control of pronation moments when running or walking.

 Other causes of a bunion include Hallux Rigidis, arthritis and rheumatoid arthritis.